Gödel and the nature of mathematical truth

 art vs. science

-again this rises the question of the difference between art and science.
+wonderful article. again this rises the question of the difference between art and science.
 Inspired by the american novelist Theodore Sturgeon (1918-1985):

 The goal of an artist and a scientist is the same: Seek for an utopian truth.
 Biologists, physicians or sociologist; finally they all want to find an ultimate truth just in different terms like - i am guessing here - evolution, energy or society.
 Philosophers and mathematicians do the same - just from a more abstract, more ubiquitious level.